Quantum algorithms for quantum chemistry and quantum materials science: Challenges for quantum algorithms in quantum simulation

 \subsubsection{Electronic basis functions}

 The discretization of the electronic Hilbert space for a quantum simulation requires balancing two concerns.
 We need to represent the state with as few qubits, but also, retain maximal Hamiltonian sparsity.
 These requirements only partially align with those of classical many-particle quantum simulations.
-In the classical setting, a compact state is crucial due to the exponential Hilbert space, while Hamiltonian sparsity is less so; the choice of basis functions has historically been made so that matrix elements of the Hamiltonian (the one- and two-electron ``integrals'') can be analytically evaluated~\cite{szabo2012modern,helgaker2014molecular}.
+In the classical setting, representing a quantum state at polynomial cost is crucial due to the exponential Hilbert space, while Hamiltonian sparsity is less so; the choice of basis functions has historically been made so that matrix elements of the Hamiltonian (the one- and two-electron ``integrals'') can be analytically evaluated~\cite{szabo2012modern,helgaker2014molecular}.

 There are two families of basis functions in wide use in quantum chemistry and quantum materials science: atomic orbital \textit{Gaussian bases} and \textit{plane waves}.
 Gaussian bases are most commonly employed in molecular simulations due to their compactness, while plane waves are most often used in crystalline materials simulation, due to their intrinsic periodicity and ease of regularizing the long-range contributions of the Coulomb operator (which are conditionally convergent in an infinite system).